You are viewing a condensed mobile version of this NASPA webpage.

 Searching by probability is something you won’t see in the streamlined NZM interface, so for this you’ll need NZ.
 Open a Search tab, choose a Length condition to limit the search to seven-letter words, and add a Probability Order condition with minimum 1 and maximum 1000; a Lax search will return more than 1000 words if those following words are equally probable, which is what you probably want.
 Click Search, then right-click the list and choose Add list to Cardbox… with the default option to Estimate cardbox based on past performance.
 (A lot of the listed words will end up in Cardbox 0, but some may be higher if you’ve solved those quiz questions correctly before; any question that was already in your cardbox will stay where it was.)
 If you want to quiz in NZM with your newly expanded cardbox, you’ll need to sync out from NZ and back in to NZM.

 A lexicon’s Anagrams cardbox is never actually subdivided, so what you are wanting is to run a search-restricted cardbox quiz.
 You’ll find the option to impose a search restriction in the New Quiz dialog in both NZ and NZM.
-You can save that quiz as you would any other quiz, then load it when you feel like quizzing on just the -ING words, or whatever.
+In NZ, you can save that quiz as you would any other quiz, then load it when you feel like quizzing on just the -ING words, or whatever.
 Since the NZM interface’s selection of search options is limited, only NZ can create a cardbox quiz that is restricted by probability or various other conditions, but (aha!) once you’ve saved that quiz and synced it to your mobile device, the quiz engine in NZM will respect the search restriction when you load that saved quiz.

 Sadly, no. The word engine that does searches is aware only of the lexicon files in the installation and any lexicon-database files that you may have created from them, not the contents of your cardbox.
 You can run a cardbox quiz with a search restriction, though.
 If your purpose is to extract the list of questions in your cardbox, we recommend you (carefully) open the quiz-statistics/cardbox database in an application such as DB Browser for SQLite.